johannesvahakangas/ecommerce-project/README.md

 ## In order to run:

+0. 0ptional but recommended, create a virtual environment file (venv) in order to install the requirements!
 1. Make an env file and run `pip install -r requirements.txt`
 2. Run the project with `python3 manage.py runserver`
 4. Navigate to the frontend folder and `run build` and after `npm start`